12 min read

 - You want to own your customer data and your platform

-- You’re building community as a core part of your offer, not an add-on
+- You’re building community as a core part of your offer, not a secondary feature

-- You want branding and design control that SaaS platforms can’t give you
+- You want branding and design control that SaaS platforms simply cannot give you

 Which Podia alternative has the lowest transaction fees?

-WordPress + WooCommerce, Kajabi, Thinkific, Circle, Stan Store, and Mighty Networks (on higher tiers) all charge 0% transaction fees.
-Among free-to-start options, Gumroad’s 10% fee is the highest, making it the most costly at scale despite the lack of monthly fees.
+Learnomy, WordPress + WooCommerce, Kajabi, Thinkific, Circle, Stan Store, and Mighty Networks (on higher tiers) all charge 0% transaction fees.
+Among free-to-start options, Gumroad’s 10% fee is the highest, making it the most costly at scale despite having no monthly charge.

 Can I migrate from Podia to WordPress?

 Yes.
 Podia allows you to export student data, sales records, and course content.
-The migration process requires setting up WordPress, installing an LMS plugin (like LearnDash), and re-importing your content.
-It takes a few hours to a day depending on the size of your catalog.
+Learnomy handles the import side, so you can bring your existing course library into WordPress without rebuilding from scratch.
+The migration requires setting up WordPress and installing Learnomy, which takes a few hours to a day depending on the size of your catalog.
 Most creators find the switch worth it after the first month of 0% fees.

 Is Kajabi better than Podia?

-Kajabi has more advanced email marketing, better course builder, and more polished design tools.
+Kajabi has more advanced email marketing and a better course builder.
 It also costs more.
-If you’re making consistent revenue and want a premium all-in-one SaaS experience, Kajabi is better.
-If you’re budget-conscious, the price difference is hard to justify when cheaper alternatives do the core job well.
+If you’re making consistent revenue and want a premium all-in-one SaaS experience, Kajabi is the stronger option.
+If budget is a constraint, the price difference is hard to justify when cheaper alternatives handle the core job well.

 What’s the best Podia alternative for community building?